Engel gets big hit as White Sox top Twins 3-1

 TRAINER”S ROOM

 Twins: INF Marwin Gonzalez was scratched due to an illness. … INF Miguel Sanó was sidelined by a stiff neck.
-“Miggy is not at the point where he can turn his head enough,” manager Rocco Baldelli said. … OF Eddie Rosario was also out of the lineup after colliding with Buxton in the outfield on Sunday and injuring his left elbow.
+“Miggy is not at the point where he can turn his head enough,” Baldelli said. … OF Eddie Rosario was also out of the lineup after colliding with Buxton in the outfield on Sunday and injuring his left elbow.
 He is day to day.

 UP NEXT